schemaanalyst/directedRandom-R-pkg/README.md

 ### Coding style tests

-The conventions we use are explained in the following URLs:
+The conventions we have used are explained in the following URLs:

 * [R Packages](http://r-pkgs.had.co.nz/) -  A site for “R packages” development.
 It was published with O’Reilly in April 2015.
 * [README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).